 They will spend their time catering to the needs of the addict, in the ways that the addict wishes, which can not only harm the codependent but also render the addict more dependable.
 This lifestyle can greatly harm an individual’s self-esteem and worldview, and can also make the process of recovery a more difficult achievement.Take Back Your Life.
 Call The 24Hr Addiction Hotline 800-654-0987

 Changes in Family Structure

-The impact of substance abuse within a family can drastically alter the family structure, as one person may have to step up to fill the role that the addict should be in.
+The impact of substance abuse on a family can drastically alter the family structure, as one person may have to step up to fill the role that the addict should be in.
 If it is a parent with an addiction issue, the other spouse may take on more of the parental responsibility and pressure to make up for the lack of effort of the addict.